 - Lifting items overhead, which can damage the shoulder bursa

-Bursitis can also arise from a bacterial infection; Due to the close proximity of certain bursa to the skin, bacteria can enter your body through an open wound or puncture and infect the bursa.
-Those who have weakened immune systems caused by conditions have HIV/AIDS or lupus have an increased risk of bursitis.
+Bursitis can also arise from a bacterial infection: Due to the close proximity of certain bursa to the skin, bacteria can enter your body through an open wound or puncture and infect the bursa.
+Those who have weakened immune systems, or who have HIV/AIDS or lupus have an increased risk of bursitis.

 How to Tell if You Have Bursitis

 The most significant indicator of bursitis is pain in the affected joint area, such as the pointy end of your elbow.
 The area may hurt if pressure is applied, even if it's very little.
 You may also notice redness and swelling.
 If the situation worsens rapidly, you may not even be able to move your joint at all.6

 Bursitis can strike suddenly and unexpectedly, making it a major inconvenience that can hamper your ability to perform your daily work or tasks.
 If you develop bursitis, one of the first treatment options you should follow is to rest the affected area.
 This means that you should not do any strenuous activities, because they can damage the bursa further.
 Applying ice packs may help speed up the healing process.